bitfinexcom/sunbeam/README.md

 For an example how to prefetch the contract abis to avoid the initial HTTP request to an eos node, see [example-prefetched-abi-ws.js](example-prefetched-abi-ws.js).

+For an example how to use Scatter for auth, see [example-scatter.js](example-scatter.js).

 ### Events emitted